 Among the 38 majors are the interdisciplinary Catholic studies, theology, pastoral studies, international studies, and studio arts programs.
 Many minors are available, including Irish studies and creative writing.
 There also are many joint majors, and students have the opportunity to pursue a Western Civilization-oriented honors program.

-Forty-six percent of UST undergraduates are Texans, most are commuters, and 63 percent of its alumni have settled in the Houston area.
-But the remaining students come from 40 other states and 58 foreign countries.
+Eighty-eight percent of UST undergraduates are Texans, most are commuters, and 70 percent of its alumni have settled in the Houston area.
+But the remaining students come from 40 other states and 54 foreign countries.

 Over half the students are minorities (Hispanic, African American, Asian American, and Native American), and many of these are first-generation college students.
 Under Title V of the Federal Elementary and Secondary Education Act, UST is identified as a Hispanic-Serving Institution, reflecting its greater than 25 percent Hispanic student population.